-Type of Benefit Description of Benefit Сорау Physician/ Physician Extender Professional Services Services include, but are not limited to the following: • Applicable level of copay applies to office visits.
-American Academy of Pediatrics recommended well-child exams and preventive health services (including but not limited to vision and hearing screening and immunizations).
-Copays do not apply to preventive services.
-Physician office visits, inpatient and outpatient services.
-Laboratory, x-rays, imaging and pathology services, including technical component and/or professional interpretation.
-Medications, biologicals and materials administered in physician's office.
-Allergy testing, serum and injections.
-Professional component (in/outpatient) of surgical services, including: surgeons and assistant surgeons for surgical procedures including appropriate follow-up care; administration of anesthesia by physician (other than surgeon) or CRNA; - second surgical opinions; same-day surgery performed in a hospital without an overnight stay; and invasive diagnostic procedures such as endoscopic examinations.
-Hospital-based physician services (including physician-performed technical and interpretive components).
-Physician and professional services for a mastectomy and breast reconstruction, including: all stages of reconstruction on the affected breast; external breast prosthesis for the breast(s) on which medically necessary mastectomy procedure(s) have been performed; surgery and reconstruction on the other breast to produce symmetrical appearance; and treatment of physical complications from the mastectomy and treatment of lymphedemas.
+Physician/ Physician Extender Services include, but are not limited to the following:

+- American Academy of Pediatrics recommended well-child exams and preventive health services (including but not limited to vision and hearing screening and immunizations). - Physician office visits, inpatient and outpatient - Laboratory, x-rays, imaging and pathology services, including technical component and/or professional interpretation. - Medications, biologicals and materials administered in physician's office. - Allergy testing, serum and injections. - Professional component (in/outpatient) of surgical services, including: - surgeons and assistant surgeons for surgical procedures including appropriate follow-up - administration of anesthesia by physician (other than surgeon) or CRNA; - second surgical opinions; - same-day surgery performed in a hospital without an overnight stay; and - invasive diagnostic procedures such as endoscopic examinations. - Hospital-based physician services (including physician-performed technical and interpretive components). - · Physician and professional services for a mastectomy and breast reconstruction, including: - all stages of reconstruction on the affected breast: - external breast prosthesis for the breast(s) on which medically necessary mastectomy procedure(s) have been performed; - surgery and reconstruction on the other breast to produce symmetrical appearance; - treatment of physical complications from the